hymkor/gmnlisp/README.md

 Gmnlisp
 =======

-The Gmnlisp is a small Lisp implementation in Go.
+Gmnlisp is the interpreter of ISLisp written in Go.
-The functions are the subset of [ISLisp]'s.
 It is developed to embbed to the applications for customizing.

 [pkgGoDev]: https://pkg.go.dev/github.com/hymkor/gmnlisp